Arkansas House of Representatives

-The Arkansas State House of Representatives is the lower house of the Arkansas General Assembly, the state legislature of the US state of Arkansas.
-The House is composed of 100 members elected from an equal amount of constituencies across the state.
-Each district has an average population of 29,159 according to the 2010 federal census.
+The Arkansas House of Representatives is the lower house of the Arkansas General Assembly, the state legislature of the US state of Arkansas.
+The House has 100 members elected from an equal number of constituencies across the state.
+Each district has an average population of 30,137, according to the 2020 federal census.
 Members are elected to two-year terms and, since the 2014 Amendment to the Arkansas Constitution, limited to sixteen years cumulative in either house.

 The Arkansas House of Representatives meets annually, in regular session in odd number years and for a fiscal session in even number years, at the State Capitol in Little Rock.

 History

 During the Reconstruction era that followed the American Civil War, the Federal government passed the Reconstruction Acts and African Americans were enfranchised with voting rights.
 African Americans were elected and served in the Arkansas House although the numbers eventually declined as the Democrats retook control and were able to restore white supremacy.
 By the start of the 20th century African Americans were largely barred from holding in the Arkansas House and across the southern states.